phassan/NoSQLSpark/README.md

 # NoSQLSpark
-This project is to test integration of SPark and NoSQL databases (HBase and Cassandra) for RDF data.
+This project is to test integration of Spark and NoSQL databases (HBase and Cassandra) for RDF data.